 Provides concrete instructional framework; spiral curriculum aligns with how UK curriculum is structured

-Which Approach Works Best?
-A Practical Guide
+Which Learning Theory Works Best?

 The honest answer is both.
 Teachers who excel typically blend them.
 Consider a common classroom scenario: teaching the concept of place value.